Canon G15 vs Sony HX95

 It is notable that the G15 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the G15 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G15 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the G15 and HX95 can be found, respectively, in the Canon G15 Manual (free pdf) or the online Sony HX95 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G15 and the Sony HX95?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.